- Our Products

 Need a plug for your "security" style (long magazine tube) shotgun?

-The vast majority of Mossberg 500, 590 and 835 guns have 5 round magazine tubes: if you need a 3 round plug for one of those click here.
+The vast majority of Mossberg 500 (Maverick 88), 590 and 835 guns have 5 round magazine tubes: if you need a 3 round plug for one of those click here.

 However, there are "security" style or "tactical" guns out there with longer magazine tubes (7 or 8 round).
-To comply with 3 round magazine limits imposed on hunters, a dowel is placed in the magazine tube to prevent it from holding more than 2 rounds.
+These plugs are made to work in them, so that they can comply with 3 round magazine limits imposed on hunters.
+To do this: a dowel is placed in the magazine tube to prevent it from holding more than 2 rounds.
 The dowel for sale here on this page will take up the space of 5 or 6 rounds in order to comply with such regulations.
 You need to know which round count your magazine holds... then subtract 2 from that number to know what round plug you need.

-For instance, if you have a 9 round total gun, that is called an 8 plus 1 (or 8 +1), that gun holds 8 rounds in the magazine tube... thus take 2 rounds from 8 rounds (8 -2 )= 6 rounds... an 8 +1 gun needs at 6 round plug to comply with federal migratory bird rules (sorry for the story problem, but life is a story problem... oh and we are talking standard 2 3/4" or 3" rounds... not the "shorties").
+For instance, if you have a 9 round total gun, that is called an 8 plus 1 (or 8 +1), that gun holds 8 rounds in the magazine tube... thus take 2 rounds away from 8 rounds (8 -2) = 6 rounds... an 8 +1 gun needs at 6 round plug to comply with federal migratory bird rules (sorry for the story problem, but life is a story problem... oh and we are talking standard 2 3/4" or 3" rounds... not the "shorties").

 However, there are "security" style or "tactical" guns out there with longer magazine tubes (7 or 8 round).
-To comply with 3 round magazine limits imposed on hunters, a dowel is placed in the magazine tube to prevent it from holding more than 2 rounds.
+These plugs are made to work in them, so that they can comply with 3 round magazine limits imposed on hunters.
+To do this: a dowel is placed in the magazine tube to prevent it from holding more than 2 rounds.
 The dowel for sale here on this page will take up the space of 5 or 6 rounds in order to comply with such regulations.
 You need to know which round count your magazine holds... then subtract 2 from that number to know what round plug you need.

-For instance, if you have a 9 round total gun, that is called an 8 plus 1 (or 8 +1), that gun holds 8 rounds in the magazine tube... thus take 2 rounds from 8 rounds (8 -2 )= 6 rounds... an 8 +1 gun needs at 6 round plug to comply with federal migratory bird rules (sorry for the story problem, but life is a story problem... oh and we are talking standard 2 3/4" or 3" rounds... not the "shorties").
+For instance, if you have a 9 round total gun, that is called an 8 plus 1 (or 8 +1), that gun holds 8 rounds in the magazine tube... thus take 2 rounds away from 8 rounds (8 -2) = 6 rounds... an 8 +1 gun needs at 6 round plug to comply with federal migratory bird rules (sorry for the story problem, but life is a story problem... oh and we are talking standard 2 3/4" or 3" rounds... not the "shorties").